 |Measured Total Thickness Center (excluding knobs)||1.70 mm|

 With a specified weight of 520 grams, the Rocket Ron is specified as being a bit lighter than the Racing Ralph of the same size (535 gr).
 I've measured my sample of the Rocket Ron at 540 grams, which is 20 grams more than specified.
-The width of the carcass is 54 mm, the tread is slightly wider at 55 mm.
+The width of the casing is 54 mm; the tread is slightly wider at 55 mm.
 Height is 53 mm.
-This all seems to be very close to the Racing Ralph Tubeless-Ready/LiteSkin.
+Size wise, the Rocket Ron comes very close to the Racing Ralph Tubeless-Ready/LiteSkin.

 Knob height at the center of the tread is 2.5 mm.
 Knob height at the edge of the tread is 4.4 mm.
 This is all very close to the Racing Ralph, which has almost the same knob height.
 I expected the Rocket Ron to have slightly higher knobs than the Racing Ralph.